Lattice-Automation/primers/README.md

 # primers

-This is a tool for making PCR primers for DNA sequences. `primers`' emphasis is on ease-of-use and DNA assembly.
-Adding additional sequence to 5' end of the FWD and REV primer is easy with `primers`.
-This is a common requirement for Gibson assembly and Golden Gate cloning.
-Finally, it has a permissive MIT license where other primer design tools, like Primer3, don't.
+This is a tool for creating PCR primers.
+It has an emphasis on DNA assembly and makes it easy to add sequences to the end of PCR fragments (e.g. homology for Gibson assembly or restriction enzyme recognition sequences for Golden Gate).

+`primers` quickly creates pairs with optimized lengths, Tms, GC ratios, secondary structures (minimum free energies) and without off-target binding sites.
+Each returned primer has two tms: "tm", the melting temperature for the portion of the primer that binds to the template sequence, and "tm_total", the melting temperature for the entire primer with additional sequence added to its 5' end.

+Unlike the most used alternative, Primer3, `primers` has a permissive MIT license and support for adding sequence to the 5' ends of primers.

 ## Installation